 - Beck dyeing is a versatile and continuous process that is used to dye long meters of fabric.
 Fabric is passed through the dyebath in rope form.
 The fabric rope moves over a rail onto a reel which immerses the fabric rope into the dyebath.
 It then draws the fabric up and forwards to the front of the machine.
 This process is repeated until the fabric has a uniform colour and has the intensity that is required.
 About nine hundred kilograms of fabric can be dyed at a time on beck equipment.

 - Jig dyeing uses the same procedure as beck dyeing, but the fabric is at full width on rollers that passes it through the dyebath.
 Jig dyeing equipment can handle up to two hundred and fifty kilograms of fabric at a time.

-- Jet dyeing – the fabric is placed in a heated column or tube and jets of dye solution are forced through the fabric at high pressure.
+- Jet dyeing – the fabric is placed in a heated column or tube.
+Jets of dye solution are forced through the fabric at high pressure.
 As the fabric is moved along the tube, the dye is continuously recirculated.
 Up to five hundred kilograms can be dyed at a time.

-- Beam dyeing of fabric – as with beam dyeing of yarn, the fabric is wound onto large perforated cylindrical beams and the dye is pushed through the beams to impart colour onto the fabric.
+- Beam dyeing of fabric – as with beam dyeing of yarn, the fabric is wound onto large perforated cylindrical beams.
+The dye is pushed through the beams to impart colour onto the fabric.

 - Chain dyeing – This is used when yarns and cloth are low in tensile strength.
-Fabric ends are stitched together to form a continuous piece, which is immersed in the dyebath and run through in a continuous chain.
+Fabric ends are stitched together to form a continuous piece.
+This is immersed in the dyebath and run through in a continuous chain.
 This method affords high production.

 - Garment stage – after construction the complete garment is dyed.